ubleipzig/marctools/README.md

 marcsplit
 ---------

-Splits a marcfile into smaller pieces.
+Splits a MARC file into smaller pieces.

     $ marcsplit -h
     Usage of marcsplit: